elcicd/el-CICD-docs/operating-manual.md

   gitBranch: development               # The dev branch name of all microservices
   microServices:                       # List of microservices in Project
   - gitRepoName: Test-CICD1            # The Git repository name of the microservice
-    codeBase: python                   # The codebase to build the microservice
+    codeBase: python                   # The Code Base to build the microservice
-    tester: pytest                     # Overridden tester to use during builds
+    tester: pytest                     # Overridden tester that will look for pytest.groovy in the python Builder Folder
     status: ACTIVE                     # Optional status of the microservice
   - gitRepoName: test-cicd-stationdemo
     codeBase: java-maven